sda-community-plugins/component-templates/dotnet-iis/README.md

 # Microsoft .NET Web App deployment to IIS

-This component template is an example of how to deploy a Microsoft .NET Web App (with a backend database) to Microsoft IIS.
+This Component Template is an example of how to deploy a Microsoft .NET Web App (with a backend database) to Microsoft IIS.
 It primarily makes use of the Deployment Automation [IIS AppCmd](http://help.serena.com/doc_center/sra/ver6_2_3/SDA_Plugin_Index/sra_plug_iisappcmd.html#sraiisappcmd) plugin.